bettercap/caplets/hstshijack/README.md

   <img width="420px" src="https://user-images.githubusercontent.com/29265684/94715357-b44c3800-0390-11eb-82f3-6948aeff27f2.png" />
 </p>

-If a host responds with an HTTPS redirect, bettercap will save this host in a list, and keep a log of (alphanumerically) ordered index ranges of the domains in this list, allowing it to scale by reducing a considerable amount of overhead for the proxy module.
+When hosts respond with an HTTPS redirect, bettercap will save their hostnames in a list and keep track of the index ranges of these hostnames sorted by each character's Unicode code point value, allowing the list to scale by reducing a considerable amount of overhead for the proxy module.

-Bettercap will try to spoof SSL connections between the client and these hosts, and will also send a HEAD request to each host that was discovered in an injected document, and retrieved via a callback from the <a href="./payloads/hijack.js">**hijack.js**</a> payload.

-By default, this caplet will remap the index ranges of all domains that were found in the file that you assigned to the `hstshijack.ssl.domains` variable on launch (to ensure that it is still in the right format).
+By default, this caplet will remap the index ranges on launch of all the domains that were found in the file that you assigned to the `hstshijack.ssl.domains` variable (to ensure that it is still in the right format).
 You can skip this by setting the `hstshijack.ssl.check` variable value to `false`.

+Bettercap will also send a HEAD request to unknown hosts that were discovered in the injected document and retrieved via a callback from the <a href="./payloads/hijack.js">**hijack.js**</a> payload.
+This is done to learn what hosts use HTTPS, ahead of time.

 Hostnames that you target with the `hstshijack.targets` variable are automatically logged and indexed.